hawschiat/mcp-essence-qc/README.md

 2. Download the latest `.mcpb` build.
 3. Load the file to Claude Desktop to install the server.

+> [!TIP]
+> You may need to access Settings > Extensions to install the MCPB properly.
-Detailed instructions available at [Claude Docs](https://claude.com/docs/connectors/building/mcpb#how-users-install-your-mcpb).
+> Please see the detailed instructions at [Claude Docs](https://claude.com/docs/connectors/building/mcpb#how-users-install-your-mcpb).

 ### Build Locally